cometaj2/huckle/README.md

 Versioning
 ----------

-Huckle uses semantic versioning (http://semver.org) and may make use of the "prealphax", "alphax" "betax", and "rcx" extensions where x is a number (e.g. 0.3.0-prealpha1) on github.
+Huckle uses semantic versioning (http://semver.org) and may make use of the "devx", "prealphax", "alphax" "betax", and "rcx" extensions where x is a number (e.g. 0.3.0-prealpha1) on github.
 Only full major.minor.patch releases will be pushed to pip from now on.